Bites & Stings

 Other biting insects include horse flies, flower bugs and ladybirds (especially harlequin ladybirds).

 Both types of bees found in the UK can sting.
 Honey bees leaves a barbed sting in your skin, which you should remove to prevent an infection (carefully flick or scrape out the sting with your fingernail or a credit card while trying not to puncture the venom sac).
 Bumble bees are less aggressive than honey bees, and they’re unlikely to sting you unless they feel threatened.
 But unlike honey bees they can sting you several times (they also don’t have barbed stings).
 Both types of bee stings can be painful, and can cause a serious allergic reaction in some people.

 Both wasps and hornets can sting if threatened.
-The result can be itching and swelling, as well as allergic reactions (according to the NHS, wasp stings cause the most allergic reactions from insects in the UK).
+The result can be itching and swelling, as well as allergic reactions (according to the Anaphylaxis Campaign, along with honey bee stings, wasp stings cause the most allergic reactions from insects in the UK (ii)).
 Even if you’ve had one or more wasp sting before, you could develop an anaphylactic reaction to your next one.

 Flying ants as well as red and wood ants can sting, but the black ants you find in your garden don’t.
 Ant stings aren’t harmful and are usually much less painful than bee or wasp stings.